Karolinska Institute Study: Hypochondriacs Have Shorter Life Expectancy, Causes and Treatments

 In 2017, Scottish researchers painted a different picture for everyday hypochondriacs: According to their study, they have an eight percent lower risk of dying from heart, respiratory diseases or cancer compared to a control group.
 This is because their increased alertness to symptoms meant they went to the doctor earlier and thus received a diagnosis earlier.

 Subscribe to Knowledge Channel notifications in the 20-minute app.
-You’ll be informed about groundbreaking research findings and discoveries, explanations of current events and curious news from the wide world of science.
+You’ll be informed regarding groundbreaking research findings and discoveries, explanations of current events and curious news from the wide world of science.
 You will also receive answers to everyday questions and tips for a better life.

 Here’s how to do it: Install the latest version of the 20-minute app.
 Tap the settings menu in the top right (three lines with a circle), then “Settings” and finally “Push notifications”.
 Select the topics you want and then click “Next”.
 Now select a region if desired and click “Next”.
 Under “Topics” you can now select “Knowledge”.
 Click “Confirm” and you’re in!